 Asian Pork Meatballs are perfect for your weeknight dinner rotation.
 I’d love to hear what you think of the recipe in the comments section below.

 Asian Pork Meatballs

 - 8 oz baby portabella mushrooms cleaned and stem removed

 - 2 tsp reduced sodium soy sauce

 - ½ tsp sesame oil

-- ¼ C green onions chopped
+- ¼ C green onions finely chopped

-- 2 tsp grated ginger
+- 2 tsp fresh ginger grated

 - sesame seeds